BenjaminGibson04/Adams-Bashforth-Moulton-Formula-with-Fourth-Order-Runge-Kutta-Method/README.md

 Repeat the Adams-Bashforth and Adams-Moulton formulas again with the 4 most recent data points.

-An example is provided under Adams_BM_Test.m
+An example using these formulas is provided under Adams_BM_Test.m